xiayulu/arch/windows.md

 ### Font

 **Install Nerd Fonts** (Support icons for some themes).
-Download fonts at: https://www.nerdfonts.com/font-downloads, For Example I download `JetBrainsMono Nerd Font`
+Download fonts at: https://www.nerdfonts.com/font-downloads, For Example  `JetBrainsMono Nerd Font`.

 **Config terminal font**.
 This can be easily done by modifying the Windows Terminal settings (default shortcut: `CTRL + SHIFT + ,`).
 In your `settings.json` file, add the `font.face` attribute under the `defaults` attribute in `profiles`: